We are here to help.

-We provide technical e-mail support with a normal response time of one business day.
-We do not offer technical support via our social accounts or over the telephone.
+We provide technical e-mail support with a normal response time of two business days.

 Please be aware that our time zones may be different, and this may affect when we are able to reply to your e-mails.

-DssW products come with help guides built in.
-You can find the guide under the Help menu in Mac OS X. These guides are the best place to look for quick references, tutorials, and snippets of useful information to get the most out of your software.
+DssW products come with help guides.
+You can find the guide under the Help menu in macOS.
+These guides are the best place to look for quick references, tutorials, and snippets of useful information to get the most out of your software.

 When things go wrong or just do not work as expected, trying to understand why is tough.
 It is even tougher if you can not use the computer in question.